t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 {::boilerplate bcp14-tagged}

-# Motivation //: # TODO: Rephrase to reflect DMTP as a whole
+# Motivation

 The Multipath Extension of QUIC {{MP-QUIC}} enhances performance by utilizing multiple paths simultaneously, but it currently lacks mechanisms to guarantee data delivery within specific timeframes.
 Given the increasing demand for real-time applications such as teleoperation, live video streaming, and online gaming there's a growing need for transport protocols that can efficiently handle strict latency requirements.
-Introducing deadline-aware streams to {{MP-QUIC}} could enable applications to meet those stringent latency constraints, optimizing for low-latency and high-reliability scenarios.
+Introducing DMTP to {{MP-QUIC}} could enable applications to meet those stringent latency constraints, optimizing for low-latency and high-reliability scenarios.

-Additionally, the ability to have multiple paths using the same 4-tuple opens up the possibility of leveraging paths from path-aware networks like SCION, source routing, and others.
-This expands the pool of available paths beyond traditional IPv4 and IPv6 routes, potentially increasing the effectiveness of deadline-aware mechanisms like those proposed in the Deadline-aware Multipath Transport Protocol {{DMTP}}.

-While the implementation of deadline-aware streams with implementation-specific APIs is of course possible, that approach would likely lack endpoint coordination, because deadlines would not be communicated between different through the protocol.
+While the implementation of DMTP with implementation-specific APIs would be possible, that approach would likely lack endpoint coordination, because deadlines would not be communicated between different implementations and/or endpoints through the protocol.
 By introducing a transport parameter (see {{transport-parameter}}) and a custom frame (see {{deadline-control-frame}}), endpoints can negotiate support and exchange deadline information directly within the protocol, enabling coordinated scheduling decisions at the transport layer.
-Standardizing this mechanism avoids the limitations of implementation-specific solutions, promoting wider adoption and interoperability of deadline-aware streams across different implementations of {{MP-QUIC}}.
+Standardizing this mechanism avoids the limitations of implementation-specific solutions, promoting wider adoption and interoperability of DMTP across different implementations of {{MP-QUIC}}.

 # Design of DMTP